battleland-eu/crowned-bank/README.md

 # crowned-bank
-A proper implementation of economy plugin both for networks and singles.
+A proper implementation of economy plugin both for networks and standalone servers.

 ## Implementation
 Can communicate via multiple remotes at the same time.